Championnat National U17: History

-In 2009, the U18 youth championship of France was split into two age groups; the Championnat National U19, which would replace the U18 league, and the Championnat National U17, a new league for this age category.
-Before this separation, a U16 league existed from 2002 to 2009 and a U15 league from 1990 to 2002.
-Therefore, the Championnat National U17 became the continuation for these now-disappeared competitions.
+In 2009, the Championnat National 16 ans was renamed the Championnat National U17.
+A under-15 (moins de 15 ans) league existed from 1990 to 1999, and a 15 ans league from 1999 to 2002.
+The Championnat National U17 became the continuation for these competitions.

 Format

 The Championnat National U17 is an annual competition that is contested by 84 clubs, with 83 coming from France and 1 from Monaco.
-The teams are distributed into 6 geographically-determined groups of 14 teams.
+The teams are distributed into 6 geographically determined groups of 14 teams.
 A season starts in the end of summer and ends the following the spring.
 In the league phase, each team plays each other twice (home and away) in their respective groups for a total of 26 matches played per team.
 Afterwards, the 6 first-place teams in addition to the 2 best second-place teams face off in a play-off phase.
 The winner of the final is crowned French under-17 champion.

 Clubs

-2021–22 season
+2023–24 season

-For the 2021–22 season, 84 clubs participated in the Championnat National U17.
+For the 2023–24 season, 84 clubs participate in the Championnat National U17.